maxtsimon/webDev/README.md

 4. `npm start`

-If you get an error along the lines of `Plugin "react" was conflicted between`, open your my-react-app directory within your IDE and delete
+If you get an error along the lines of `Plugin "react" was conflicted between`, open your my-react-app directory within your IDE and within package.json, delete

 `"eslintConfig": {
     "extends": [